 In the past, clinical trial participants often were White men.
 Researchers assumed that trial results were valid for other populations as well.

 Researchers now realize that women and people in different ethnic groups sometimes respond differently than White men to the same medical approach.
-As a result, the National Institutes of Health and the National Heart, Lung, and Blood Institute (NHLBI) are committed to sponsoring clinical trials that include women and are ethnically diverse.
+As a result, the National Institutes of Health and the National Heart, Lung, and Blood Institute (NHLBI) are committed to sponsoring clinical trials that include women and that are ethnically diverse.

 Children also need clinical trials that focus on them, as medical treatments and approaches often differ for children.
 For example, children may need lower doses of certain medicines or smaller medical devices.
 Their stage of development also can affect how safe a treatment is or how well it works.